András Simon

-András Simon ([ˈɒndraːʃ ˈʃimon]; born 30 March 1990) is a Hungarian footballer who currently plays for Gyirmót in the Nemzeti Bajnokság II of Hungary.
+András Simon ([ˈɒndraːʃ ˈʃimon]; born 30 March 1990) is a Hungarian footballer who plays for Csákvár in the Nemzeti Bajnokság II of Hungary.
 He is the twin brother of Ádám Simon, also a footballer.

 Career

 Born in Salgótarján, Nógrád County, Simon signed for Liverpool from MTK Hungária in 2007 alongside Krisztián Németh.

 On 21 August 2009, it was announced that Simon would spend the season on loan at Spanish club Córdoba CF, currently playing in the Segunda Division.
 He made his debut for Córdoba CF as a substitute in a 3–0 defeat by Real Betis on 30 August 2009.
 In December 2010 Simon disbanded his contract with Liverpool F.C. and joined Alemannia Aachen on a six-day trial.
 He played no first team games whilst at Liverpool.
 On 14 February he signed till the end of the 2010/11 season at Dutch Eredivisie side SBV Excelsior.

 On 5 July 2011 Simon signed a four-year contract with Hungarian Division One club Győri ETO FC.

 On 12 June 2019, MTK Budapest FC announced that Simon had returned to the club.